-With a vibrant and colourful population who loves to party, and a city credited as the ‘carnival capital of the world’, there are plenty of exciting annual events in Rio de Janeiro for expats to enjoy.
+With a vibrant and colourful population that loves to party, and a city credited as the ‘carnival capital of the world’, there are plenty of exciting yearly festivals and events in Rio de Janeiro for expats to enjoy.

 Annual events in Rio de Janeiro

 By far the most well-known and largest event in the city, and indeed in the country, is the Rio Carnival which attracts 2 million attendees per day.
 The event takes place over the four days before Lent and sees thousands of dancers and performers on floats paraded through the streets of Rio.
 Parties are held throughout the four days with live music, dancing and partying on the streets.

 The June Bonfire Festival (known locally as Festa Junina) is a traditional festival to honour St John.
 Celebrations are held in churches and city squares with the lighting of bonfires and people dancing, singing and playing games.